In This Article

 Getting its name from the location where the Manistique River and Lake Michigan meet, Manistique forms a natural harbor and beach area that locals and visitors flock to all year long.
 Nature lovers will enjoy walking around the trails and exploring the land, which is replete with numerous historical landmarks.

-Visitors looking for something more adventurous can take part in fishing, boating, hunting, camping, or even snowmobiling during the winter season.
+If you are looking for something more adventurous, you can take part in fishing, boating, hunting, camping, or even snowmobiling during the winter season.
 In addition, there are numerous shopping and dining options where visitors will find more than just the usual beachside souvenirs and boardwalk foods.

 Silver Lake Sand Dunes